mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

 ## Leasing
 * LeaseTransaction
    - `.amount` - return an amount of asset which are leased as a Long number
-   - `.recepient` -	return a recepient address as addressOrAliasType
+   - `.recipient` -	return a recipient address as addressOrAliasType
 * LeaseCancelTransaction -
    - `.leaseId` - return an id of cancelled leasing